sercankulcu/sercankulcu.github.io/_teaching/data-structures.md

 * Code Examples <a href="https://github.com/sercankulcu/data-structures-java/tree/main/Lecture08">[eng]</a><a href="https://github.com/sercankulcu/data-structures-java/tree/main/Ders08">[tr]</a>

-Chapter 9: Maps, Hash Tables, Sets
+Chapter 9: Maps, Hash Tables
 ---

 In the landscape of data structures, maps, hash tables, and sets stand as essential components, providing sophisticated means for data organization and retrieval.
 Maps allow us to associate key-value pairs, facilitating the storage and retrieval of data through a unique key, which is invaluable in applications ranging from database systems to efficient caching mechanisms.
 Hash tables, a cornerstone of data structure design, utilize hash functions to optimize data retrieval by mapping keys to specific memory locations.
 Their efficiency in search and insertion operations makes them a crucial tool for building data storage and indexing systems.
-Sets, in turn, enable us to manage collections of unique elements efficiently, supporting operations like intersection, union, and difference.

 * Lecture Notes <a href="http://sercankulcu.github.io/files/data_structures/Chapter_05_Maps_Hash_Tables_Sets.pdf">[pdf]</a>
 * Code Examples <a href="https://github.com/sercankulcu/data-structures-java/tree/main/Lecture05">[link]</a>